sajidhamdard/dsa/bucket-sort.md

 ### 🧠 When to prefer Bucket Sort?
 - When values can be grouped by a small bounded integer (like frequency).
 - When performance matters and overhead of a heap is avoidable.

 ---

+---

+## 🤔 If we can solve it without a heap, why use a heap at all?

+You're right — **both heap and bucket sort** solve the problem, so here's a breakdown of **when and why** to prefer one over the other.

+---

+## ✅ Heap is useful when:

+1. **You care about custom sorting logic**
+   - Heap is flexible — you can sort by **frequency**, **lexical order**, or even combine criteria.
+   - For example: "Sort by frequency desc, but if same freq, use alphabetical order" — easy with a heap comparator.

+2. **The range of values (frequencies) is unknown or unbounded**
+   - In bucket sort, you need to allocate an array of size = max frequency.
+If max frequency is 1 million, that’s inefficient.

+3. **You only need top K frequent elements**
+   - Heap shines in problems like **Top K Frequent Elements**, because it gives you the top items without full sorting.

+---

+## ✅ Bucket sort is better when:

+1. **You know frequencies are bounded and small**
+   - Like in your problem: max frequency ≤ string length

+2. **You want linear time**
+   - No need to insert into a `PriorityQueue` which takes `O(log k)` per insertion.

+3. **You don’t need any fancy custom sorting inside buckets**
+   - If frequency is the only criteria, just group and output.

+---

+## ⚖️ Which one to prefer here?

+In **this specific problem** (`frequencySort`):
+- **Bucket sort is more efficient**, because:
+  - You already know the max frequency ≤ `s.length()`
+  - No extra sorting logic is needed beyond frequency
+- **Heap is more flexible**, but overkill here

+---

+## 🧠 Final takeaway:

+> ✔️ **Use heap when you need dynamic, top-k, or complex sorting logic.**
+> ✔️ **Use bucket sort when frequency is small, bounded, and simple.**

+---